donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-So the main problem is calculating plausible angular acceleration from the wind force, air friction damping force and grass's restoration force.
+So the main problem is calculating plausible angular acceleration from the wind force, air friction damping force, and grass's restoration force.

 ### The Basic Equation of the Reference Study

-In the reference study, The wind force, damping force, restoration force acting on a bar and the net torque T applied to the pivot are calculated as bellow.
+In the reference study, the wind force, damping force, restoration force acting on a bar, and the net torque T applied to the pivot are calculated as below.

 ```math
 \displaylines{